adrianam4/Easings-and-Splines-for-UI-Animations/README.md

   5.Quint or Strong: Describes a movement accelerated, where the speed is increased by a pow of 5.

-  6.Circular: Uses a pow of 6, and describes a circular movement.
+  6.Circular: Describes a movement accelerated, where the speed is increased by a pow of 6.

 - Complex Functions